SlimBeji/Fullstack/README.md

 The `/models` folder is organized into subfolders that separate concerns by lifecycle stage:

+#### 📁📁 ORM

+When creating or updating a model, the first thing to think about is how it is represented in the database.

+The `/orm` folder contains the **DB implementation of each model** using the chosen ORM (SQLAlchemy, TypeORM, GORM, or SeaORM).

+ORMs are preferred over raw SQL queries because they offer:

+- **Type safety** – Catch errors at compile/transpile time, or via static analysis tools (e.g., MyPy for Python)
+- **Easier refactoring** – Rename fields once, changes propagate everywhere
+- **Cross-dialect compatibility** – Same code works across PostgreSQL versions

+#### 📁📁 Migrations

+The `/migrations` folder contains **database migration files** that track and apply schema changes over time.

+Each migration file:

+- Creates or alters tables based on ORM definitions
+- Adds/removes columns, indexes, and constraints
+- Ensures database schema stays in sync with code
+- Provides rollback capability for reverting changes

+Migration workflows vary by stack:

+- **TypeScript/Express** – TypeORM handles both ORM and migrations
+- **Python/FastAPI** – Alembic manages migrations for SQLAlchemy
+- **Go/Gin** – Atlas (provides TypeORM/Alembic-like declarative migrations for GORM)
+- **Rust/Axum** – sea-orm-migration (official SeaORM migration tool via `sea-orm-cli`)

 #### 📁📁 Schemas

+Once the database representation is settled and the database updated, the next step is defining how the model is represented in the codebase itself.

+The ORM defines how data is stored, while schemas define how data flows through the application

 Schema definitions are organized by their **specific purpose in the application lifecycle** — from creation and storage to retrieval and querying.